| First steps with "real" UGens | ||

 (dsp! ugen-test (freq amp atk rel) (stereo (* (envelope (make-perc atk rel) 1 1 #'free) (osc *sine-table* freq amp)))) SCRATCH> (ugen-test 440 .3 .01 .5)

-the generated code uses the UGEN called ENVELOPE
+the generated code uses the UGEN called ENVELOPE and not the

 VUG with the same name.

-works with VUGs but not with VUG-MACROs,
+COMPILE-VUG works with VUGs but not with VUG-MACROs,

 because a VUG-MACRO is like many VUGs in one.
 Have no fear, it isn't a

-problem, we can define a UGEN with the macro DEFINE-UGEN
+problem, we can define a UGEN with the macro DEFINE-UGEN.

 The syntax is